 How Economically Significant Are Unused Capacity Costs?
 A Large-Scale Empirical Analysis

-This study uses a confidential Census sample of 151,900 U.S. manufacturing plant-years from 1974-2011 to investigate the impact of excluding the costs of unused capacity from measured product costs and gross margins.
-We estimate the magnitude of unused capacity cost as a percent of sales to be about 4.8 percent, which for Compustat manufacturing firms in 2016 amounts to $471 billion (by comparison, the well-researched topic of R&D expense totals to $557 billion).
-We find that excluding the cost of unused capacity decreases measured product costs by approximately 6 percent and increases measured gross margins by approximately 26 percent.
+This study uses a confidential Census sample of 151,900 U.S. manufacturing plant-years from 1974-2011 to investigate the impact of excluding the costs of unused capacity from key financial indicators, namely product costs and gross margins.
+We estimate the magnitude of unused capacity cost as a percent of sales to be about 4.8 percent, which for Compustat manufacturing firms in 2011 amounts to $142 billion (by comparison, the well-researched topic of R&D expense totals to $223 billion).
+We find that excluding the cost of unused capacity decreases product costs by approximately 6 percent and increases gross margins by around 26 percent.
 These magnitudes are economically significant and pervasive across industries and over time.
-Excluding the cost of unused capacity also smooths the time-series variation in unitized product costs and gross margins, with the standard deviation of gross margins declining (significantly) by approximately 5 percent.
-We relate our findings to the strong corporate resistance to the SFAS 151 Exposure Draft and the ensuing FASB research agenda on the financial reporting treatment of unused capacity costs.
+Excluding the cost of unused capacity also smooths the time-series variation in unitized product costs and gross margins, with the standard deviation of gross margins declining (significantly) by 5 percent.
+Additional analyses indicate the presence of congestion and other costs at high capacity utilization levels, as predicted by the operations literature.

 Suggested Citation: Suggested Citation